Rotator

 Display videos in captive portal based on location

-In this example the rXg will be configured to display an advertisement video and static image in the captive portal based on the portal the device is accociated and the location of the device when it connects, using a prebuilt portal.
+In this example the rXg will be configured to display an advertisement video and static image in the captive portal based on the portal the device is associated and the location of the device when it connects, using a prebuilt portal.

-1. Create Custom Portal.
+1. Create Custom Portal

 The Name field is arbitrary, for this example it will be named "videotest".
 The Controller name field is what is displayed in the URL when accessing the portal, for this example it will be "videotest".
 Set the Portal source field to Duplicate Local and the Duplicate field to default as the default portal will be used here.
 Click Create.

 The Name field is arbitrary, for this example it will be named "Splash".
 The rXg Portal field should be set to the portal created in step 1 which is "videotest".
-Select the policy associated unknown devices(devices connecting to the network for the first time), for the purpose of this example the "Onboarding Policy" will be selected.
+Select the policy associated with unknown devices (devices connecting to the network for the first time), for the purpose of this example the "Onboarding Policy" will be selected.
 Click Create.

 Create a new Landing Portal.